Data-and-Research-Phila-Dept-of-Revenue/enrollment-gaps/README.md

 ## 2 Enrollment Gap

-Enrollment gap is defined as the
+Enrollment gap is the number of owner occupied residences (estimate from ACS 5 year estimates from 2022) that are not enrolled in either Homestead or LOOP (internal Department of Revenue data)

 <iframe
     src="https://data-and-research-phila-dept-of-revenue.github.io/enrollment-gaps/figs/enrollmentGap.html"